levine01/northwestern-county-house-price-analysis/README.md

 Based on the regression results, we recommend that stakeholders in the real estate industry focus on these influential factors when providing advice to homeowners regarding home renovations.
 Increasing the square footage, adding more bedrooms or bathrooms, and considering other factors that positively impact house prices can potentially enhance the estimated value of properties.

-It is important to note that while our model provides a good understanding of the relationships between the features and house prices, there may be other unaccounted factors influencing the market dynamics.
-Additionally, the model assumes a linear relationship, and non-linear effects or interactions between features might exist.
+It is important to note that while our model provides a good understanding of the relationships between the features and house prices, there may be other unaccounted factors influencing the market dynamics.The model assumes a linear relationship, and non-linear effects or interactions between features might exist.
 Therefore, further analysis and consideration of domain knowledge are recommended to complement the findings and ensure accurate decision-making.

-By leveraging the regression results and the insights gained from our modeling process, stakeholders can make informed decisions and offer valuable guidance to homeowners in their pursuit of increasing the estimated value of their properties
+By leveraging the regression results and the insights gained from our modeling process, stakeholders can make informed decisions and offer valuable guidance to homeowners in their pursuit of increasing the estimated value of their properties.